LEARNING GUIDE TO:

 Introduction to the Movie:

-When students investigate basic facts about mental disability, their appreciation for the film, the novel, and the short story will increase.
+When students investigate basic facts about developmental disability, their appreciation for the film, the novel, and the short story will increase.
 This provides opportunities for teachers to become facilitators for student-centered learning experiences.
-The following questions can be assigned to students working alone, in pairs or in groups.
+The following questions can be assigned to students working alone, in pairs, or in groups.
 Students will then deliver the results of their research in a presentation to the entire class.

 Students can develop their own topics or select from the list of topics set out below.

-1. What percent of the population is considered mentally disabled and how is mental disability defined?
+1. What percent of the population is considered developmentally disabled and how is developmental disability defined?

 Notes for teacher as facilitator: Intelligence quotient (IQ) tests measure an intelligence quotient rather than a mental age.
 The test is composed of verbal and non-verbal questions.
 The questions involve:3.
 What are some of the problems with IQ testing?